 After the custard begins to boil, cook for one minute longer and then remove it from the heat.
 At this point, the custard should be very thick.

-And that’s another secret to this amazing Southern Banana Pudding: whisking in the cream after cooking will make your custard smooth, silky, and utterly delicious.
+And that’s another secret to this fantastic Southern banana pudding: whisking in the cream after cooking makes your custard smooth, silky, and utterly delicious.

 Now start layering: Spoon a thin layer of warm custard on the bottom of the dish and cover it with a layer of vanilla wafers.
 I like to crush some of the wafers and leave some whole.

-At this point, you can set the banana pudding aside and make your homemade whipped cream.
-Pour heavy cream into your stand mixer, add a little sugar and vanilla, and beat for 3-5 minutes until stiff peaks form.
+Pour heavy cream into your stand mixer, add some sugar and vanilla, and beat for 3-5 minutes until stiff peaks form.
+(Get the full recipe for homemade whipped cream.)

 Spread the whipped cream over the top of your custard, and you will have the best banana pudding ever!